 For the die-hard resolution makers out there, here are some tips that can help you fulfill your goals:

 - Write achievable goals.
 I know this one is a cliche and everyone says this, but it’s true.
-If you write down something that is easy to attain you’re much more likely to complete it.
-So if you want to be a millionaire by the end of the year, that’s great, but if you’re working retail it’s most likely not going to happen – unless you happen to win the lottery.
+If you write down something easy to attain, you’re much more likely to complete it.
+So if you want to be a millionaire by the end of the year, that’s great, but if you’re working retail, it’s most likely not going to happen – unless you happen to win the lottery.

 - Write concrete goals.
-I’ve found over the years that when my goal for the year is vague it doesn’t get fulfilled.
-You need to know exactly what you want.
-For the longest time I would set the goal of being healthy, but I’d never specify what that meant to me.
+I’ve found over the years that when my goal for the year is vague, it doesn’t get fulfilled.
+You need to know precisely what you want.
+For the longest time, I would set the goal of being healthy, but I’d never specified what that meant to me.
 So I broke it down over the last few years into categories, such as mental health and physical health.
-For example, this year one of my goals is to register for and run in a 5K run, which will result in me becoming healthier.
+For example, this year, one of my goals is to register for and run in a 5K run, which will result in me becoming healthier.

 - Review your goals.
 Look over them at the end of the year or as many times as you need to.
 It’ll help keep you on track.
 Plus it’s great to see how far you’ve come.

 - Don’t beat yourself up.
-If you don’t complete a goal over the course of the year don’t be harsh with yourself.
-Life is complicated and it can get in the way.
-You always have the next year to complete that goal and you can always revise it to make it easier to achieve.
-For example, I fail my resolution to become a vegetarian every year that I make it.
-Instead I just make it a priority to eat less meat and it’s easy to do.
+If you don’t complete a goal for the year, don’t be harsh with yourself.
+Life is complicated, and it can get in the way.
+You always have the next year to complete that goal, and you can always revise it to make it easier to achieve.
+For example, I failed my resolution to become a vegetarian every year that I make it.
+Instead, I just make it a priority to eat less meat, and it’s easy to do.

 - Do something new or challenging.
-This one is completely optional, but I always like to try to set a goal to get me out of my comfort zone.
+This one is entirely optional, but I always like to try to set a goal to get me out of my comfort zone.